 The TLDB has the discretionary authority to take down .cern domains.
-In particular, it can remove .cern domains that it considers to be in violation of third-party rights, that do not adhere to the principles of the CERN Code of Conduct, or whose contents are regarded by the TLDB as against the interests of the Organization or outside the stated purpose of the domain.
+In particular, it can remove .cern domains that it considers to be in violation of third-party rights, that do not adhere to the principles of the CERN Code of Conduct (including the safeguard and protection of confidential information, documents or data), or whose contents are regarded by the TLDB as against the interests of the Organization or outside the stated purpose of the domain.

 The .cern top-level domain is a closed domain for the exclusive use of CERN and its affiliates.

 .cern domains are to be used as an operational tool for the Organization.
 As such, they are not intended for individual or personal use.

 All applications for .cern domains need to be proposed by an applicant and supported by a sponsor before they will be considered by the TLDB.